Imuaz/HNG-BE-S1/README.md

    - The `Procfile` and `Dockerfile` are present; Railway will respect either route.

 After deployment, Railway provides a `PORT` env var; the app uses that to bind Uvicorn.
+Note: The `Procfile` and `Dockerfile` are configured to expand the `PORT` environment variable at runtime.
+Railway sets `PORT` automatically; the app falls back to 8000 when not provided.

 ## Security & env